codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 max-width="70%"
 %}

-The built-in Docker image storage is very helpful on its own, but it becomes even more impressive when it is coupled with the capability to use it as a basis for temporary demo enviroments, as we will see in the next section.
+The built-in Docker image storage is very helpful on its own, but it becomes even more impressive when it is coupled with the capability to use it as a basis for temporary demo environments, as we will see in the next section.